 \subsection{Karl G. Jansky Very Large Array Observations}

-We observed the field of \tsf{} with the Karl G. Jansky Very Large Array (VLA) beginning on 2022 January 21 (MJD 59612.29) or $\delta t = $811.68 days after the \atlas{}-o detection (MJD 58788.64) as part of program VLA/21A-239 (PI DeMarchi).
-Observations were taken at S-, C-, X-, Ku- and K-band, utilizing the WIDAR correlator for maximum sensitivity.
-The data were reduced using the VLA pipeline in the Common Astronomy Software Applications package (CASA, \citealt{McMullin07}) pipeline version 2020.1.0.36 (CASA version 6.1.2.7) followed by manual inspection, flagging and reprocessing through the imaging pipeline.
-For the data taken at C, X and Ku band we used the image product produced by the pipeline and fit the source using the CASA task \textsc{imfit}.
-At S-band, where the source was faintest and corrupting field sources were more prevalent, we applied phase and amplitude self-calibration with a scan based solution interval to improve the image noise at the target location, which revealed a marginal detection of the target.
-Our observations are detailed in Table \ref{tab:RadioTable}, and plotted in Figure \ref{fig:radio}.
+We observed the field of \tsf{} with the Karl G. Jansky Very Large Array (VLA) beginning on 2022 January 21 (MJD 59612.29) at a phase of $t = 826.76$~days as part of program VLA/21A-239 (PI DeMarchi).
+Observations were taken at S-, C-, X-, Ku-, and K-band, utilizing the WIDAR correlator for maximum sensitivity.
+The data were reduced using the VLA pipeline in the Common Astronomy Software Applications package (CASA, \citealt{McMullin07}) pipeline version 2020.1.0.36 (CASA version 6.1.2.7) followed by manual inspection, flagging, and reprocessing through the imaging pipeline.
+For the data taken at C, X, and Ku band we used the image product produced by the pipeline and fit the source using the CASA task \textsc{imfit}.
+At the S-band, where the source was faintest and corrupting field sources were more prevalent, we applied phase and amplitude self-calibration with a scan-based solution interval to improve the image noise at the target location, which revealed a marginal detection of the target.
+Our observations are detailed in Table \ref{tab:RadioTable} and plotted in Figure \ref{fig:radio}.